7RU7H/Archive/Tools/Useful-Software/Neo4j-And-Bloodhound-Guide.md

 ```

 ## Getting the most out of the Visualisation

+Change `Settings -> Edge Label Display & Node Label Display -> [both] to Always Display`, may improve infomation visibility, but that may require reconfiguration in dense graphs - larger networks displayed in graph format by bloodhound.

 1. Change the Layout! - Why? - Because you want to escalate or move laterally, viewing the network in both ways can help when the graph is very dense with information
 	- Directed Graphs have a direction, showing connections in linear chain